sverro2/blocky-sv/REFACTORING_SUMMARY.md

 # Refactoring Summary: Separation of Concerns

 ## Overview
 This refactoring transformed a monolithic 359-line Svelte component into a well-structured, maintainable architecture with clear separation of concerns.
 The original `+page.svelte` file was handling too many responsibilities, making it difficult to maintain and extend.
+The refactored code maintains consistent Tailwind CSS styling throughout all components.

 ## Problems Addressed